Top Family Medicine Board FAQs: Everything You Need to Know Before ABFM Certification

 Q: What is the format of the ABFM Family Medicine board exam?

-The ABFM website provides an exam blueprint that contains a list of categories from which questions will be drawn, as well as the targeted percentage of questions in each category.
-These categories include:
+The ABFM website provides an exam blueprint that contains a list of five domains of care from which questions will be drawn, as well as a description of each of these content areas and the targeted percentage of questions in each domain.
+These content areas include:

 Please be sure to check the ABFM website to get the most accurate and up-to-date information about the format and content.